 Standing for election provides you with a great opportunity to influence the future direction of the local community and help those who require support.
-It can be daunting and time-consuming, but also rewarding.

 Councils are complex and vibrant organisations that require talented and dedicated individuals to participate in making the decisions that count.
 Deciding whether to stand is an important decision.

 Elections are conducted by the Tasmanian Electoral Commission (TEC).
-Information on dates and further information for those considering standing as a candidate is available from the TEC.

-b) have a maximum area of 1.5m2
+2. have a maximum area of 1.5m2